JohnBetaCode/JohnBetaCode/Management_Notes.md

 An entrepreneur starts from 0, a blank page.
 She/he doesn’t find a guide there, no processes, no tools, no documents, no clients or sales, there is NOTHING.

 She/he creates the path.
-She/he has her inner compass that guides her.
+She/he has the inner compass that guides her.
 In fact, it is that compass that takes her off the beaten path against her comfort.

 Self-guidance involves other high-desirable skills as: